‘South Park’ deal at center of lawsuit filed by Warner Bros. Discovery - NewsBreak

 NEW YORK (AP) — Warner Bros.
 Discovery Inc. is suing Paramount Global, saying its competitor aired new episodes of the popular animated comedy series “South Park” after Warner paid for exclusive rights.

 Warner says it signed a contract in 2019 paying more than $500 million for the rights to existing and new episodes of the irreverent show, according to a lawsuit filed Friday in New York State Supreme Court.
-Disney pulls ‘Simpsons’ episode critical of China from streaming in Hong Kong
+Former Page High School employee charged with child sex crimes: court records

 HBO Max, Warner’s streaming platform, was scheduled to receive the first episodes of a new “South Park” season in 2020.
 But the company was informed the pandemic halted production, the lawsuit says.